For more information on the seven Holy Sacraments, please see:

 Sponsor Certificates - If you are requesting a sponsor certificate for Baptism or Confirmation, you must be registered, practicing and meet all Church requirements for a minimum of 3 months before any certificate will be issued.

-Older children and adults seeking Baptism, Confirmation, and First Holy Eucharist are initiated through the Rite of Christian Initiation of Adults (RCIA).
+Older children and adults seeking Baptism, First Holy Eucharist, and Confirmation are initiated through the Rite of Christian Initiation of Adults (RCIA).
 For those interested in this program and the Catholic faith, please call the parish office.

 RCIA Guidelines - Archdiocese of Newark